-Among the latest models that the famous maker of expensive Swiss army knives is going to present at the upcoming Baselworld 2011 event, is the new Victorinox Swiss Army Airboss Automatic (refs.
-241505/241506) watch.
+Among the latest models that the legendary maker of expensive Swiss army knives planned to present at this year’s Baselworld show, was the new Victorinox Swiss Army Airboss Automatic (refs.
+241505 & 241506) “aviator”.

-The first thing that you notice looking at this watch is its size: it is unusually small.
+The first thing that you notice looking at this model is its size: for a pilot’s timekeeper, it is unusually small.

-While the Airboss Mach 4 was presented two years in a large 45 mm case, the new Airboss Automatic is presented in a smaller, more elegant 42 mm body.
+While the Airboss Mach 4 was presented two years ago in a large 45 mm case, the new Airboss Automatic arrives in a smaller, more elegant 42 mm body.

 The dial also looks more refined, although the brand’s military-inspired DNA is still here.